code-with-dilip/explore-kotlin/README.md

 ### Class in Kotlin

 - Classes in kotlin are created with the **class** keyword
+- Classes have first class support in Kotlin
     - Classes can have properties
         - Here we are declaring it as var so that the properties can be set later
             - You need to have a default value if we are just declaring this as a property with **var** type